letheanVPN/lthn-app-vpn/README.md

 ### VPN mode
 If you decide to run ITNS VPN dispatcher in VPN mode, it starts OpenVpn server authenticated by ITNS payments.

+### Session management
+Dispatcher orchestrates all proxy and VPN instances and take care of authentication and session creation.
+In huge sites, this could generate big load.
+Session management can be turned off.
+In such cases, sessions which are alive after payment is spent, will not be terminated automatically.

 ## Requirements
  * python3
  * python3-pip